weiwei-lin/fieldmask-rs/README.md

         vec![
             "primitive",
             "child_1.field_two",
-            // if child properties are not specified, all properties are included.
+            "child_2", // if child properties are not specified, all properties are included.
-            "child_2",
-            // if a field is marked with `flatten`, it's properties are merged with its parents
+            "variant_two", // if a field is marked with `flatten`, it's properties are merged with its parents properties.
-            // properties.
-            "variant_two",
         ]
         .into_iter(),
     ))